 - Professional Assays: These will provide an in-depth analysis and accurate measurement of the gold’s content and purity level.

-- Acid Tests: Specific acids can be applied to identify gold karat values, but they should be handled with care.
+- Acid Tests: Specific acids can be applied to identify gold karat values, but they should be handled carefully.

 - Electronic Gold Testers: Modern gadgets use electrical conductivity to determine whether a particular sample is pure or impure.